tempdev-bit/emberon/README.md

    USE LEVEL 9 FOR OPTIMIZATION'S SAKE

    #### --no-compress
-   avoids compression entirely (why would you want to use this tbh) (note: setting --level 0 is practically the same as --no-compress, zlib doesn't compress data at level 0 BUT the zlib header/structure will be around the data.)
+   avoids compression entirely (don't 'use this, all compression happening is LOSSLESS) (note: setting --level 0 is practically the same as --no-compress, zlib doesn't compress data at level 0 BUT the zlib header/structure will be around the data.)

 ---